Eggnog: Etymology and origins

-"While culinary historians debate its exact lineage, most agree eggnog originated from the early medieval" British drink called posset, which was made with hot milk that was curdled with wine or ale and flavored with spices.
+Eggnog may have developed from posset, a medieval European beverage made with hot milk that was curdled with wine or ale and flavoured with spices.
 In the Middle Ages, posset was used as a cold and flu remedy.
 Posset was popular from medieval times to the 19th century.
-Eggs were added to some posset recipes; according to Time magazine, by the "13th century, monks were known to drink a posset with eggs and figs." A 17th century recipe for "My Lord of Carlisle's Sack-Posset" uses a heated mixture of cream, whole cinnamon, mace, nutmeg, eighteen egg yolks, eight egg whites, and one pint of Sack wine (a fortified white wine related to sherry).
-At the end, sugar, ambergris and animal musk are stirred in.
-Posset was traditionally served in two-handled pots.
-The aristocracy had costly posset pots made from silver.
+Eggs were added to some posset recipes; according to TIME magazine, by the "...13th century, monks were known to drink a posset with eggs and figs."

-Eggnog is not the only mixed, sweetened alcohol drink associated with the winter season.
-Mulled wine or wassail is a drink made by Ancient Greeks and Romans with sweetened, spiced wine.
-When the drink spread to Britain, the locals switched to the more widely available alcohol, hard cider, to make their mulled beverages.
-During the Victorian era, Britons drank purl, "a heady mixture of gin, warm beer, sugar, bitter herbs, and spices".
-In the Colonial era in America, the drink was transformed into an "ale-and-rum-based flip" warmed with a hot poker.

 Development

-Alcoholic drinks were originally served in wooden cups called "noggins".
+Eggnog "...seems to have been popular on both sides of the Atlantic at that time.
+In the American South, eggnog is made with bourbon.
+Eggnog is called "coquito" in Puerto Rico, where, rum and fresh coconut juice or coconut milk are used in its preparation.
+Mexican eggnog, also known as "rompope", was developed in Santa Clara.
+It differs from regular eggnog in its use of Mexican cinnamon and rum or grain alcohol.
+In Peru, eggnog is called "biblia con pisco", and it is made with a "Peruvian pomace brandy called pisco."

+German eggnog, called "biersuppe", is made with beer.
+"Eierpunsch is a German version of eggnog made with white wine", eggs, sugar, cloves, tea, lemon or lime juice and cinnamon.
+Another recipe dating from 1904 calls for eggs, lemon juice, sugar, white wine, water and rum.
+In Iceland, eggnog "...is served hot as a dessert."

-In Britain, the drink was originally popular among the aristocracy.
-"Milk, eggs, and sherry were foods of the wealthy, so eggnog was often used in toasts to prosperity and good health."
-Those who could afford milk and eggs and costly spirits mixed the eggnog with brandy, Madeira wine or sherry to make a drink similar to modern alcoholic eggnog.
+In Britain, the drink was popular mainly among the aristocracy.
+Milk, eggs, and sherry were foods of the wealthy, so eggnog was often used in toasts to prosperity and good health."
+Those who could get milk and eggs mixed it with brandy, Madeira or sherry to make a drink similar to modern alcoholic egg nog.
+The drink is described in the 1932 novel Cold Comfort Farm (chapter 21) as a Hell's Angel, made with an egg, two ounces of brandy, a teaspoonful of cream, and some chips of ice, where it is served as breakfast.

 The drink crossed the Atlantic to the British colonies during the 18th century.
-Since brandy and wine were heavily taxed, rum from the Atlantic slave trade with the Caribbean was a cost-effective substitute.
-The inexpensive liquor, coupled with plentiful farm and dairy products available to colonists, helped the drink become very popular in America.
+Since brandy and wine were heavily taxed, rum from the Triangular Trade with the Caribbean was a cost-effective substitute.
+The inexpensive liquor, coupled with plentiful farm and dairy products, helped the drink become very popular in America.
 When the supply of rum to the newly founded United States was reduced as a consequence of the American Revolutionary War, Americans turned to domestic whiskey, and eventually bourbon in particular, as a substitute.
-In places in the American colonies where even bourbon was too expensive, homemade moonshine spirits were added to eggnog.
 Eggnog "became tied to the holidays" when it was adopted in the United States in the 1700s.
-Eggnog "seems to have been popular on both sides of the Atlantic" in the 18th century.
+Records show that the first US President, George Washington, "...served an eggnog-like drink to visitors" which included "...rye whiskey, rum, and sherry."